 - 5.6.1 Notwithstanding the Municipality's Credit Control Policy a debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - 5.6.1.1 The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - 5.6.1.2 The current monthly amount must be paid in full; and - 5.6.1.3 The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - 5.6.2 In order to determine monthly instalments, a comprehensive statement of assets and liabilities and income and expenditure, must be provided by the debtor and reviewed by a treasury official.
 To ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer (i.e. amount not to exceed 25% of gross income), taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - 5.6.3 Due to ineffective/ non implementation of credit control measures in the past, the majority of household consumers have accumulated significant arrear amounts and that these consumers are not in a position to pay of these arrear amounts in full together with their current monthly accounts.
 In order to improve the current payment levels from consumers the Council of Makhado Municipality resolved to implement special incentives to address the arrear debt. - 5.6.4 To encourage consumers to pay off arrear debt Council will enter into a once-off arrangement, with a household consumer only, to pay off his/ her arrear debt over a period of time in terms of specific incentives.
 The main aim of an agreement will be to promote full payment of the current account and to address the arrears on a consistent basis. - 5.6.5 In terms of this arrangement:- - 5.6.5.1 Where a debtor pays 100% on the arrear account through a once-off payment, only interest on arrear account which comprises the settlement amount should be written-off.
-It should be noted that all prior interest which has already been paid, either through arrangements or in an attempt by the account owner to update the account, cannot be written-off retrospectively. - 5.6.6 Any amount to be written off in terms of paragraph 5.6.5 above must be subjected to the provisions of Sections 6.4 and 6.5 below. - 5.6.7 The arrangement referred to in paragraph 5.6.5.1 may be extended to other Poverty Alleviation & Job Creation Strategies that Makhado Local Municipality may implement.
-Such strategies may include:- - 5.6.7.1 The casual/contract employment of a debtor in a particular Municipal project (i.e. it refuse collection, road maintenance, verge cutting etc.) - 5.6.7.2 The 70% payment that will be credited against the debtor's arrear account and will be treated as a cash payment and further 30% will be written off.
+It should be noted that all prior interest which has already been paid, either through arrangements or in an attempt by the account owner to update the account, cannot be written-off retrospectively.

-- The accounting treatment shall be that the project or programme will be debited (charged) full 100% as this will be the input cost of the labour (100% cost paid out as 70% cash paid to the debtor and 30% credited against the debtor's arrear account as though it were a cash payment). - 5.6.8 The purpose of the above strategy/arrangement is to instil a sense of pride to the customers of Makhado Local Municipality that cannot pay off their arrears, whilst extending services delivery, creating jobs, and alleviating poverty, and at the same time reducing the Debtors Book and enhance the financial status and image of the Municipality. - 5.6.9 Any amount to be written off in terms of paragraph 5.6.8 above must be subject to the provision of Section 6.4 and 6.5 below.
+- 5.6.6 Any amount to be written off in terms of paragraph 5.6.5 above must be subjected to the provisions of Sections 6.4 and 6.5 below. - 5.6.7 The arrangement referred to in paragraph 5.6.5.1 may be extended to other Poverty Alleviation & Job Creation Strategies that Makhado Local Municipality may implement.
+Such strategies may include:- - 5.6.7.1 The casual/contract employment of a debtor in a particular Municipal project (i.e. refuse collection, road maintenance, verge cutting etc.) - 5.6.7.2 The 70% payment that will be credited against the debtor's arrear account and will be treated as a cash payment and arrangements must be made on the 30% of arrears. - 5.6.8 The purpose of the above strategy/arrangement is to instil a sense of pride to the customers of Makhado Local Municipality that cannot pay off their arrears, whilst extending service delivery, creating jobs, and alleviating poverty, and at the same time reducing the Debtors Book and enhance the financial status and image of the Municipality. - 5.6.9 Any amount to be written off in terms of paragraph 5.6.8 above must be subject to the provision of Section 6.4 and 6.5 below.